Kurama (YuYu Hakusho): In YuYu Hakusho

 Fifteen years before the series began, Kurama is a demon who is badly injured and escapes and enteres an embryo in a pregnant human woman, becoming Shuichi Minamino (南野 秀一, Minamino Shūichi) at birth.
 Kurama comes to love his now-single human mother, and when she becomes gravely ill he cannot bear to leave her all alone and remains as Shuichi.
 Having teamed up with two other demons named Hiei and Goki to steal three treasures, Kurama becomes a target of the protagonist detective Yusuke Urameshi.
 However, he betrays his partners and takes the a treasure known as the Mirror of Darkness (暗黒鏡, Ankoku-Kyō), a mirror capable of granting the user's desire at the cost of the user's life, to cure his mother of her deadly illness.
 Yusuke saves Kurama's life with both of them giving some of their lifeforces, therefore they both survive.
 In the anime, the mirror cancels the sacrifice due to Yusuke's kindness.

 He begins assisting Yusuke in defeating the entities known as The Four Beasts in exchange for a reduced sentence for his crime.
 For associating with humans, Kurama and Hiei are invited to take part in the Dark Tournament on Yusuke and Kuwabara's team.
 Kurama uses his demonic powers to control plants, including his signature weapon the Rose Whip, a rose he turns into a whip of thorns capable of cutting through steel.
 During the Dark Tournament story arc, Kurama is able to temporarily revert to his original form; Fox Demon Kurama ("Yoko Kurama" in the English anime).
 As Demon Kurama, his powers are far greater and he is capable of creating demonic plants which possess various attributes and highly formidable powers.
 Following their victory against Toguro's team, Kurama becomes intrigued by a video that consists of mankind's crimes stolen by the rebellious Shinobu Sensui.
 After watching Yusuke's death by Sensui, Kurama's old demon powers awaken.
 He is invited to the Demon Plane to join his old partner Yomi and becomes his second in command.
 He takes part in the Demon Plane Unification Tournament, losing in the third round.
 At the end of the series, he is shown working at his stepfather's company.

+Don Jaucian of The Philippine Star described Kurama as not "a snarling, macho fighter" but instead having "brushes of femininity" and being "gorgeously meek" while possessing considerable strength.